 Run a Pattern Matching Job

-If you'd prefer to watch a more detailed video on how to create a template and run a Pattern Matching job, check out our WildLabs Tech Tutors talk here.
+For a detailed video on how to create a template and run a Pattern Matching job, please check out our WildLabs Tech Tutors talk here.

 Tip: Pattern Matching runs optimally on both Firefox and Chrome.